-- 1. With due observance of the maximum duration referred to in article D-5 the employee may be employed for a definite period of time and he may be charged with regular and/or incidental duties.
-This employment contract cannot be terminated before the end of its term. - 2.
-The maximum duration referred to in article D-5 may be deviated from, once-only, in case of an employee in the position of lector/associate lector in scale 14 and higher.
-The employment contract may include a paragraph on termination before the end of the term.
+- 1. With due observance of the maximum duration referred to in article D-5 the employee may be employed for a definite period of time. - 2.
+The maximum term referred to in article D-5 may be departed from in the first employment contract in case of an employee in the position of lector/associate lector in scale 14 and higher. - 3.
+With respect to the employee who works as a researcher, or to the employee who exclusively replaces such employee, the maximum term referred to in article D-5 may be departed from in the first employment contract in case of external funding.
+The maximum duration of the employment contract is linked to the duration of the funding.